changswap/changswap-document/get-started/connection-guide.md

 4. Once you've selected the Binance Smart Chain network, click the **Browser Icon** at the bottom-middle of your app.\
    ![](../.gitbook/assets/CB-M-p4.png)\
    ![](../.gitbook/assets/CB-M-p5.png)
-5. Type "PancakeSwap.finance" into the search field and start the search.\
+5. Type "ChangSwap.finance" into the search field and start the search.\
    ![](../.gitbook/assets/CB-M-p6.png)
 6. Click **Connect** **Wallet** to connect to Coinbase Wallet.\
    ![](../.gitbook/assets/CB-M-p7.png)